qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Information Properties
 ======================

-The :guilabel:`Information` tab is read-only and represents an interesting place to quickly grab summarized information and metadata on the current layer.
+The |metadata| :guilabel:`Information` tab is read-only and represents an interesting place to quickly grab summarized information and metadata on the current layer.
 Provided information are: